BcBowe3/Two_year/README.md

 The contents include:

-HD variable selction- code for doing the high dimensional variable selection.
+HD variable selction- Code for doing the high dimensional variable selection.

-Variable Balance- code that does the weighting to balance covariates.
+Variable Balance- Code that does the weighting for balancing covariates.

-Period_analyses- analytic code for conducting the analyses to get results.
+Period_analyses- Code for conducting the analyses to obtain results.

-Outcome defintion- this contains code for identifying outcomes.
+Outcome defintion- Code for identifying outcomes.